EU Licensed4.8/5

 Who Qualifies for Ozempic on the NHS

-NHS prescribing of Ozempic follows NICE NG 28 guidelines for managing type 2 diabetes in adults.
-The criteria have evolved to give prescribers more flexibility, but core requirements remain.
+NHS prescribing of Ozempic follows NICE NG 28 guidelines.
+These guidelines are for managing type 2 diabetes in adults.
+The criteria have changed to give prescribers more flexibility.

 Standard NICE NG 28 criteria for GLP-1 receptor agonists:

-• Confirmed diagnosis of type 2 diabetes mellitus
+• You must have a confirmed diagnosis of type 2 diabetes mellitus.

 Expanded prescribing considerations:

-NICE has acknowledged the cardiovascular benefits demonstrated in SUSTAIN 6 and allows prescribers to factor in cardiovascular risk when choosing between second-line options.
+NICE now recognises the heart benefits shown in the SUSTAIN 6 study.
+Prescribers can consider heart risk when choosing second-line options.

-This means patients with established atherosclerotic cardiovascular disease or high cardiovascular risk may be offered a GLP-1 agonist preferentially, regardless of BMI.
+This means patients with existing atherosclerotic cardiovascular disease may get a GLP-1 agonist first.
+This also applies to those with high cardiovascular risk.
+This is true regardless of their BMI.

 Who does not qualify:

-• Patients without type 2 diabetes.
-Weight management is covered by separate NICE guidance (TA 875 for Wegovy)
+• Patients without type 2 diabetes do not qualify.
+Weight management has separate NICE guidance.
+This is TA 875 for Wegovy.

-• Patients who have not explored first-line and second-line options where appropriate
+• Patients who have not explored first-line and second-line options do not qualify.
+This applies where these options are suitable.

-• Pregnancy or planned pregnancy within 2 months
+• Pregnant patients or those planning pregnancy within 2 months do not qualify.

 The NHS Prescribing Pathway: From GP to Specialist